-If either pool balance (after taking into account additions and disposals but before calculating the deductions in steps 2 and 3) is below \$1,000, the company calculates the deduction for the pool using step 5(b).
+If the pool balance (after taking into account additions and disposals but before calculating the deductions in steps 2, 3 and 4) is below \$6,500, the company calculates the deduction for the pool using step 6(b).

-Step 3 Depreciating assets first used for a taxable purpose during the income year and cost addition amounts for assets already allocated to a pool
+Step 3 Depreciating assets other than eligible motor vehicles first used for a taxable purpose during the income year and cost addition amounts for assets already allocated to a pool

-The company calculates the deduction at half the relevant pool rate for:
+The company calculates the deduction at half the general small business pool rate for:

-- depreciating assets that the company first used or installed ready for use for a taxable purpose during the year - cost addition amounts during the year for assets already allocated to a pool.
+- depreciating assets other than eligible motor vehicles that the company first used or installed ready for use for a taxable purpose during the year - cost addition amounts during the year for assets already allocated to the pool.
 Cost addition amounts include the costs of capital improvements to assets and costs reasonably attributable to disposing of, or permanently ceasing to use, an asset (this may include advertising and commission costs or the cost of demolishing the asset).